techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

 ```

 ### Citibike
+***This problem uses data made publically available by [Citibike](https://citibikenyc.com/), a New York based bike share company.***

-For analytics purposes the BI department of a bike share company would like to present dashboards, displaying the
+For analytics purposes, the BI department of a hypothetical bike share company would like to present dashboards, displaying the
 distance each bike was driven.
 There is a `*.csv` file that contains historical data of previous bike rides.
 This input
 file needs to be processed in multiple steps.
 There is a pipeline running these jobs.